Homepage | (Static sitemap) | ? Help | Red double-arrow iconLinks | Contact us

 The three figures are :

-Inevitably, part of the turnover of charity shops gets absorbed by costs - such as rent, maintenance, insurance, shopfitting, heating, lighting, tills, bags.
+Inevitably, part of the turnover of charity shops gets absorbed by costs - such as rent, insurance, maintenance, decorating, shopfitting, heating, lighting, cash tills, carrier bags.

 As to staff costs, most of the staff in charity shops are volunteers.
-There are 120,000 of them in the UK according to the ACS (2008).
 Some shops refund volunteers' expenses - eg travel.

 Over the last few years, there's been a trend to use some paid staff - eg the shop manager.
 Although this adds to costs, the idea is that it more than pays for itself by improving organisation, continuity, window displays etc.